starknetfndn/defispring/backend/README.md

 $ docker run -v DIR_WITH_INPUT_ZIP:/app/raw_input -p 8080:8080 allocation-backend
 ```

 Make sure that DIR_WITH_INPUT_ZIP is a folder on your machine that contains .zip files with the allocation specifications.
+These .zip files are processed on the container start.

 TODO: push Docker image to a registry.